James G. Sieben: Dates of promotion

-Personal and family
+Personal life

-Sieben was born into a political family.
-His father was a mayor of Hastings, Minnesota, as was his grandfather.
-His mother was a delegate to the Democratic National Convention in 1948.
+Sieben was born in Hastings, Minnesota to a family active in government and politics: his father, Harry, was a mayor of Hastings, as was his grandfather, J. George.
+His mother, Irene, was a delegate to the Democratic National Convention in 1948.
+Sieben's older brother Harry Sieben Sr., twice ran for the US Congress and served as a presidential appointee of US President John F. Kennedy.

-Sieben's older brother Harry Sieben Sr., twice ran for the US Congress, and was active in politics, including serving as a presidential appointee of US President John F. Kennedy.
 Sieben was uncle of Speaker of the Minnesota House of Representatives Harry A. Sieben, who also served as acting Adjutant General of the Minnesota National Guard during 2003, and Representative Mike Sieben, and great uncle of Katie Sieben, who served as a member of the Minnesota Senate.

 General Sieben himself said, "I wouldn't care to run for anything.
 I found my niche in the military."

 Sieben was married to his wife, Charlotte, and had three children, sons James and Terrance, and daughter Lisa.